-The evolution of the eCommerce industry is powered by its innovative integration of advanced solutions, adaptive technology at its best, and extensive customization.
+The evolution of the digital commerce industry is powered by its innovative integration of advanced solutions, adaptive technology at its best, and extensive customization.
+The eCommerce industry is expected to grow further in exponential ways.
+Look at what the data says:

 Here are some of the questions retailers should ask themselves before choosing a payment gateway provider:

-- What features do they provide, for example, fraud security, virtual terminals?
+• What features do they provide, for example, fraud security and virtual terminals?

 To better understand the importance of these questions, let’s get into further details about how payment gateways work.